Enter the total number of glasses of wine (5 fl oz size) into the Calculator. The calculator will evaluate the Wine Calories.

 Is there a way to reduce the calorie intake from wine?

-To reduce calorie intake from wine, consider choosing wines with a lower alcohol content and less added sugar.
-Additionally, being mindful of serving sizes can help manage calorie intake.
+To reduce calorie intake from wine, consider choosing wines with a lower alcohol content and less sweetness, and be mindful of serving sizes.
 Some people opt for “light” wines that are specifically made to have fewer calories.